leenattress/leenattress/README.md

 - Created documentation across the platform, including event contracts for inter-service communication.
 - Delivered talks, learning lunches, and think-tanks.

+### Architect - Workcast, Gateshead

 > December 2020 - June 2022

-### Architect - Workcast, Gateshead

-- Architected a serverless broadcasting and streaming system for webinars in AWS.
+- Architected a serverless broadcasting and streaming system for webinars in AWS using the same technology as Twitch.
 - Created a digital stage where clients could plan and deliver webinars.
 - Created a web browser-based video editor for broadcast content.
 - Moved deployments from monthly to daily.